Property for Sale in Torre de la Horadada

 Excellent conditions for kayaking, paddleboarding, sailing, and snorkelling in calm waters.

-Distances from Torre de la Horada
+Distances from Torre de la Horadada

-Playa de Torre de la Horadada
+Properties in Torre de la Horadada

-FAQ — Torre de la Horada
+FAQ — Torre de la Horadada

 At €350,000 you can expect a well-presented two-bedroom apartment within a short walk of the seafront promenade, typically including a communal pool, private parking, and a terrace.
 Properties at the upper end of that budget occasionally include a ground-floor unit with a private garden or a renovated townhouse in the village centre.
 Detached villa plots in our current selection begin above this price point.